 Ulcerative colitis may make you less interested in eating.
 Nausea and taste changes caused by the disease or its treatments can dampen your appetite.
 That makes it harder to get the calories you need each day.

-Studies suggest that female patients with ulcerative colitis don’t get enough calcium.
+A 2014 study suggested that female participants with ulcerative colitis didn’t get enough calcium.
 Calcium deficiency increases the risk of osteoporosis.
-Yogurt is rich in the mineral, which helps keep your bones strong.
+Yogurt is rich in minerals, which helps keep your bones strong.

-If lactose stirs up your ulcerative colitis symptoms, choose one of the many lactose-free yogurt varieties available.
+If lactose stirs up your ulcerative colitis symptoms, try one of the many lactose-free yogurt varieties available.

 Top tart yogurt with sliced melon.
 This ulcerative colitis-friendly food introduces a hint of sweetness without adding too much sugar.

 Potato or sourdough bread is usually easier to tolerate for people with ulcerative colitis.
-Top with scrambled eggs for a good source of protein.
+You can top it with scrambled eggs for a good source of protein.

 Add sautéed spinach for a healthy dose of iron.